simon-mckindley/code-breaker/README.md

 ## 📌 Future Improvements

-- Add scoring or logic for matching colors
+- Add user login and scoring or logic
+- Add controls to customise the game
 - Make pegs cloneable instead of resetting
 - Add sound effects or animations